gdepeute/dae.notes/vc.scalevp.md

 - RE Slide

-  - Takes in raw data from a variety of public (NWS, USGS, JTC, ), private and licensed sources
+  - Takes in raw data from a variety of public (NWS, NOAA, NHC, USGS, ... in the US, country specific in some countries), private and licensed sources
     - Exclusive partnerships for data access
       - NASA partnership access to satellite imagery to global Flood, Wildfire and Landslides
   - This in addition to our over 2 decades of historical data and expertise make up a data lake